Biblical Studies Degree (BA)

 Those who wish to study and communicate the truth of the Bible in its original context will enjoy the Biblical Studies major or minor in the Department of Theology.
 You will gain in-depth knowledge about the Bible as well the skills to interpret the Bible responsibly, and to communicate the nature of God’s Word to others.
 This degree is especially appropriate for those who want to serve the body of Christ in a teaching and preaching role as a minister in a church, or as a missionary, someone in parachurch ministry, or whatever setting to which God calls you.

-The Biblical Studies major is 38 credit hours long, with 17 hours of core classes, 12 hours of Biblical Studies classes, 3 hours of electives, and 6 hours of language.
-The core courses for the major are New Testament Theology, Old Testament Theology, History of Christianity, Hermeneutics, Systematic Theology, and the Senior Seminar.
+The Biblical Studies major is 45 credit hours long, with 18 hours of core classes, 12 hours of Biblical Studies classes, 6 hours of biblical languages, 4 hours of Spiritual Formation, 3 hours of electives, 6 hours of language, and 2 hours of Senior Seminar.
+The core courses for the major are New Testament Theology, Old Testament Theology, History of Christianity, Hermeneutics, Systematic Theology, the Christian Vocation, and the Senior Seminar.
 We also offer a wide variety of Biblical Studies classes which allow you to tailor your studies to your interests, such as Jesus and the Gospels, Romans, Revelation, Paul and His Letters, and Isaiah.

 This program will give you a solid foundation in the Bible and prepare you for a variety of ministries.
 It will also prepare you for graduate studies such as in our Master of Arts in Theological Studies (MATS), Master of Arts in Christian Leadership (MACL), or a Master of Divinity (MDiv).